lagunoff/typescript-sql/README.md

 ## Work in progress, do not rely on this code

-SQL-like language with JSON types for frontend application
+SQL-like language with JSON types for frontend applications

 ## Installation
 ```